Women Entrepreneurs: New Opportunities and Challenges

 4. Business Idea Identification and Business Planning - How can we identify business ideas?

 4.1.
-Find small business ideas that evoke your passion
+Find small business ideas that evoke your passion and instigate your creativity

 4.2.
 The sources of new ideas